Lily’s Kitchen Information

 Lily’s Kitchen’s cat food range is of a similar size to their dog food range and includes a mix of dry cat food, wet cat food, and cat treats.

-However, there are only grain-free recipes available within Lily’s Kitchen’s dry cat food range.
-Similar to the dog food range, there are recipes for specific age groups such as Kittens and Senior cats.
+This is not surprising given that grain-inclusive cat food recipes are far less popular.
+Also, Similar to the dog food range, there are recipes available for specific age groups of cats such as Kittens and Senior cats.

 Lily’s Kitchen Nutrition